Clarksonlis/rsschool-cv/cv.md

 * Figma
 ---
 ### Code example
-__DESCRIPTION:__ In this simple assignment you are given a number and have to make it negative.
+__Description:__ In this simple assignment you are given a number and have to make it negative.
 But maybe the number is already negative?
 ```function makeNegative(num) {
  if (num > 0){
    return - num;